Fios-Quest/idiomatic-rust-in-simple-steps/src/language-basics/async.md

     let hello_ptr = &raw const hello;
     println!("Hello is stored at {hello_ptr:p}");

-    demo_move(hello);
+    example_move(hello);
 }
 ```

+Because `example_move` takes ownership of the String, and as we learned in the [unsafe](./unsafe) chapter, the metadata
+for String is stored on the stack, meaning that that portion of the data is copied to the memory for the new function
+(the stack frame).

 This is usually fine, but _occasionally_ things might need to know where they themselves are in memory.
 This is called
-self referencing.
+self-referencing.
 If something references itself, and we move it, where does that reference now point?

 In the below example we create a self-referential struct and pass it to a function up the stack.
 When you run the code,
 you'll see we get some weird behavior.